Blocking badly behaved crawlers

 Search engines use technology known as spiders to search the web.
 A spider is an agent (also called a bot - short for robot) that will connect to your website and download a copy of all of your pages (or try to) in order to populate the search engine it is working for.
-However, spiders are supposed to obey certain rules (defined in your robots.txt file), and they are definitely not supposed to thrash your website to the point that is causes a denial of service, or uses up all of your bandwidth.
+Most are well behaved.
+A few are not, and will hammer a site hard enough to slow it down or knock it over.

 By adding special instructions to a file called .htaccess (the full stop in front of it is intentional) you can instruct your web server to deny requests from specific spiders.